Your support fuels our research to #EndALS! Donate Now

 There is no single diagnostic tool for ALS.
 The El Escorial criteria is commonly used to aid diagnosis, which requires the following:

-However, these criteria are limited.
 A series of clinical procedures may also be conducted to rule out neurological conditions whose symptoms closely resemble ALS.
-This means the ALS diagnostic process includes eliminating the possibility of many other diseases along the way, including infections like Lyme disease and other neurological disorders such as multifocal motor neuropathy, before making a final diagnosis.
-For this reason, diagnosis can take as long as 12 to 14 months in some cases.
+This means the ALS diagnostic process includes eliminating the possibility of many other diseases, including infections like Lyme disease and other neurological disorders such as multifocal motor neuropathy, before making a final diagnosis.
+For this reason, diagnosis can take as long as 12 to 14 months.

 Some of the procedures a person may undergo on their way to an ALS diagnosis may include:

-When a familial case of ALS (fALS) is suspected, genetic testing might also be recommended.
-Commercially available tests can identify dozens of ALS-linked genes.
-Those that undergo genetic testing are typically provided genetic counseling, during which they learn how to interpret results.
+• Genetic testing: When a familial case of ALS (fALS) is suspected, genetic testing might also be recommended.
+Commercially available tests can identify dozens of ALS-related genes.
+People that undergo genetic testing are typically provided genetic counseling, during which they learn how to interpret results.

-These tests enable clinicians to check whether motor nerves are plugged into the muscles and are working properly.
+• Electromyography and nerve conduction studies: These tests enable clinicians to d whether motor nerves are plugged into the muscles and are working properly.
 Nerve conduction studies (NCS) test whether the motor nerves can send signals of sufficient strength to enable movement of the muscles.
-Electromyography (EMG) tests measure the ability of these muscles in response to these signals to trigger contraction.
-These tests help rule out certain disorders including those of the peripheral nerves.
+Electromyography (EMG) tests measure the ability of these muscles to trigger contraction in response to these signals.
+These tests help rule out certain other disorders that resemble the early symptoms of ALS.

-Clinicians may also recommend a biopsy to further investigate affected muscles.
-Examination of muscle tissue under the microscope can help rule out certain muscle diseases.
+• Muscle Biopsy: Clinicians may also recommend a biopsy to further investigate affected muscles.
+Examination of muscle tissue under a microscope can help rule out certain muscle diseases.

-MRI enables clinicians to examine organs and tissues including the brain and spinal cord.
-An MRI can help rule out a number of conditions including brain tumors, multiple sclerosis and certain disorders of the spinal cord.
+• Magnetic Resonance Imaging (MRI): MRI enables clinicians to examine organs and tissues including the brain and spinal cord.
+An MRI can help rule out a number of conditions including brain tumors, multiple sclerosis, and certain disorders of the spinal cord.

-These include blood and urine tests and spinal tap.
+• Other tests: These include blood, urine tests, and spinal taps.
 However, researchers hope to expedite the diagnostic process by developing tools that directly indicate whether a person has the disease.

 Emerging tools